mmiz02/eportfolio/task4-5.md

 The clean version of mn.csv may be viewed [here](mn_clean_intermediate.csv).

 ## Conclusion
 The workflow is partially automated.
 Most of the manual effort required for data cleaning has been reduced but human oversight is required where mappings are missing.
-With minor enhancements, such as automatic detection of numeric/categorical columns and placeholder headers for unmatched columns, this workflow could be applied to future UNICEF datasers.
+With minor enhancements, such as automatic detection of numeric/categorical columns and placeholder headers for unmatched columns, this workflow could be applied to future UNICEF datasets.

 ## Skills gained
-- Python data wrangling with pandas
+- Python data wrangling with pandas,
-- Data cleaning practices
+- Data cleaning practices,
-- Automation - writing reusable functions and designing a pipeline applicable to future datasets
+- Automation - writing reusable functions and designing a pipeline applicable to future datasets,
-- Fuzzy strin matching
+- Fuzzy string matching,
-- Critical thinking in data quality - Deciding how to handle missing data while maintaining integrity of the dataset
+- Critical thinking in data quality - deciding how to handle missing data while maintaining integrity of the dataset.

 ## Reflection
-Working on this task allowed me to work directly with real-world survey data.
+Working on this task allowed me to work with real-world survey data.
 While these datasets were structured, the use of acronyms and missing headers highlighted the need for careful inspection and flexible cleaning workflows.
 I learned how to automate workflows, handle inconsistent or missing data, and map raw data to readable form.

 Overall, this task strengthened my skills in Python and my critical thinking abilities.